-To help you decide on your topic, try to get an idea of what you want to study.
-Ideas come from all around us and the best ones are often the simplest.
+Did you know, by participating you could receive a Gaisce, Presidents Award or a Duke of Edinburgh Award more details on our website.
+Where to get your idea Ideas come from all around us and the best ones are often the simplest.
 Is there something that really annoys you about everyday life?
 Have you spotted a problem that needs a solution or could you do a project related to one of your hobbies?